gwiam/awt_atoyom/porting_legbot.md

             - like this get_node(nodePath) as WakeUpAndGo
         - commenting out "TurnNavmeshAndGunOn" aparently does nothing?
     - legbot is still clipping into the ground
-        - it's the navmesh offset
+        - it's the navmesh offset in unity
+        - doesn't work in Godot though, at least not imediately
     - there is a navmesh agent but unidot can't take care of it
     - is the npc class necessary for the navmesh to work?
-        - yes... to be exact it needs velocity and move_and_slide
+        - yes and no... to be exact it needs velocity and move_and_slide
         - but then it needs a shape or else it cannot collide
     - to change animation of animation node choose an animation from the inspector it's not a state machine, the reason you don't have a pen icon!
     - maybe I could change the expressions to nav.target_position = global_position
     - now the damn animation state is stuck of idle....
         - nvm Godot is actually retarded and didn't "save" the expressions
-        - after restarting
     - calculating velocity is a little strange
         - right now I am doing velocity.move_toward(new_velocity*speed,accel)
         - but if the syntax of move_toward is <direction> and <amount> then this is bullshit
+    - onto coroutines...
+        - in EnemyShootBullet a coroutine is started to start firing
+        - maybe Await is a fitting equivalent? yield for sure isn't
+            - a tutorial shows a timeout which is perfect for what I need